mfroeling/QMRITools-website/pages/bids_main.md

 - `_dwi`
 	- `_md`: The mean diffusivity from DTI fitting.
 	- `_rd`: The radial diffusivity from DTI fitting.
-	- `_fa`: The fractional anaisotropy from DTI fitting.
+	- `_fa`: The fractional anisotropy from DTI fitting.
 	- `_l1`, `_l2`, `_l3`: The tensor eigenvalues from DTI fitting (l1 is equal to the axial diffusivity).
 	- `_adci`: The apparent diffusion coefficient from IVIM fitting.
 	- `_fr`: The perfusion fraction form piecewise IVIM fitting.